I selected music as my major when I submitted my application. Is that all I need to do to be considered for entry into the Department of Music?

 If you would like VCU Music to provide an accompanist, you will need to indicate that in your audition request.
 You will need to submit a PDF copy of your music with your audition request.
 You should also bring your original music with you.

 Students auditioning for the voice area may bring their own accompanist on the day of their audition.
-However, please note that your audition time cannot be confirmed in advance, so your accompanist must be available for the entire event.
+However, your audition time cannot be confirmed in advance, so your accompanist must be available for the entire event.

 After the audition